xsobrietyx/Hatch/README.md

 - clone the master branch to the local disk using Git
 - Resolve all the runtime dependencies (Java, Scala)
 - Launch the application using the SpringBoot Maven Runner
-- localhost:8081 is the road map of the POC API
+- localhost:8081 is the road map of the POC API description
 - you can configure the port within application.properties

 # In progress